 The first Parliament of the Commonwealth of Australia was opened at noon on 9 May 1901 by the Duke of Cornwall and York (later King George V).
 The lavish ceremony took place in the Exhibition Building, Melbourne, and was attended by over 12 000 guests.

 In his address, the Duke told the gathering:

 It is His Majesty's [King Edward VII] earnest prayer that this union so happily achieved may, under God's blessing, prove an instrument for still further promoting the welfare and advancement of his subjects in Australia and for the strengthening and consolidation of his Empire.

 Members of parliament were sworn-in by the Governor-General and then travelled by foot and horse-drawn carriage to Victoria's Parliament House.
-The Senate then met at 1.10pm in the Legislative Council chamber and the House of Representatives met at 2.30pm in the Legislative Assembly chamber for the first session of federal Parliament.
+The Senate then met at 1.10pm in the Legislative Council and the House of Representatives met at 2.30pm in the Legislative Assembly for the first session of federal Parliament.
 The Victorian Parliament House remained the temporary home of federal Parliament until 1927, when a new Parliament House was opened in Canberra.
 During this time, the Victorian Parliament met in the Exhibition Building.